Few tips on how to better organize an itinerary for your Meteora visit

 Now lets’ see an itinerary for 3 nights stay, assuming arrival by train is scheduled for Wednesday 6th, July 2015, departure Saturday 9th afternoon:

 Take a taxi and ask the driver to drop you off outside Holy Trinity monastery.
 That will cost you between 9 to 10 Euros, visit the monastery and then walk down to the town of Kalampaka through the old trail that you will find it on the base of that monastery.
 It’s a beautiful 40 min walk back to the town.

 In the morning around 09:00 try to catch the public bus to Meteora and reach Great Meteoro.
-From there visit Varlaam monastery and then from the foothills of the rock where the monastery lies take the ancient trail and walk down in search for the Dragon’s cave, located right beneath the monastery.
-A bit further down the road you will find the monastery of St Nikolas of Anapafsas monastery to include a visit.
+From there visit Varlaam monastery and then from the foothills of the rock where the monastery lies take the ancient trail and walk down in search of the Dragon’s cave, located right beneath the monastery.
+A bit further down the road, you will find the monastery of St Nikolas of Anapafsas monastery to include a visit.
 In the afternoon make plans to see the Sunset on the rocks either by joining the Sunset tour or by yourself.

 Hope to help you a bit sorting out an itinerary for Meteora.
-If you still have any questions regarding your visit here don’t hesitate to contact us through e-mail or phone, and we will be more than glad to assist you in any way we can!
+If you still have any questions regarding your visit here don’t hesitate to contact us by e-mail or phone, and we will be more than glad to assist you in any way we can!